Ceratocarpus

 Ceratocarpus is a genus of flowering plants in the family Amaranthaceae.
 It has only one currently accepted species, Ceratocarpus arenarius, found in Bulgaria, Romania, Crimea, Russia, Anatolia, the Caucasus, Iran, Afghanistan, Pakistan, Central Asia, the Altai, western Siberia, Xinjiang in China, and Mongolia.
-A bushy herbaceous plant, no more than 30 cm tall (or wide), it is a valuable fodder for sheep, goats and horses, and it grows well in degraded and trampled soils.
+A bushy herbaceous plant, no more than tall (or wide), it is a valuable fodder for sheep, goats and horses, and it grows well in degraded and trampled soils.

 Species

 Only one species is currently accepted, Ceratocarpus arenarius, but a number of names have been previously associated with Ceratocarpus: